Down Here: Background and recording

+Amidst further corporate shakeups which saw most of the people she worked with at the label leave, Island Records' new management requested that Bonham write a "second single"—in between an already selected "first" and "third"—for the album.
+In December 1999, she recorded "Fake It" with producer Don Gilmore at Scream Studios in Los Angeles, after which the album was delayed—for a final time—to the spring of 2000.
+Bonham was ultimately able to keep nine of the songs she recorded with Froom and Blake on the final album, whilst cutting its track list down from fifteen to twelve songs by removing "love ballads" that she said were written about Slingeneyer, her fiancé at the time.
+Prior to its release, Bonham would also change the album's title to Down Here, although some promotional copies bear its original title.
+Bonham said: "I didn't want to sound too bitter.
+The first title was my concept of the music business, like a dust devil sweeping through a deserted land.
+When I thought about that, I decided I didn't want to go there."

 Reception

 Stephen Thomas Erlewine of AllMusic wrote: "Though it occasionally sounds a little out of time -- it's a record that would have made more sense in 1997 than in 2000 -- Down Here is a record that reveals much of its strengths only with repeated listens, and that's part of the problem.
 Apart from the hardcore fans that have stuck with her for five years, not many people will give it a chance.
 If they do, they'll find that it's a smart, assured, and distinctive second effort that is a quantum leap past her debut."
 The New Zealand Herald wrote that the "trouble is perhaps, that for all Bonham's musical craftiness (and her violin-playing which saws through a few tracks) and attitude, she's not that memorable, especially melodically."
 The Los Angeles Times thought that the album "collects music that is even richer and more distinctive" than the debut.